Google Docs Connector

 Google OAuth apps pass through three stages before they are ready for production use.

 Testing (unpublished): The app is only accessible to users manually added as test users in the OAuth consent screen.
-Up to 100 test users are allowed — all other users receive an error.
+Up to 100 test users are allowed.
+All other users receive an error.
 This is the expected state during initial development.

 Published, unverified: After publishing the app, all Google users can authenticate.
-However, for restricted scopes, users see a "This app isn't verified" warning.
+However, for sensitive or restricted scopes, users see a "This app isn't verified" warning.
 Users can proceed by clicking Advanced → Go to [app name] (unsafe), but this warning reduces trust and may be blocked by organizations with strict Google Workspace policies.

 Verified: Google has reviewed and approved the app.
 No warning is shown.
 Verification is required before deploying to production users.